What is Credit Card Balance Transfer & How Does It Work

 While a balance transfer offers several advantages, there are a few key points to consider:

-• Some credit cards charge a fee for transferring your balance.
-This is a percentage of the amount transferred.
-Ensure that the savings in interest outweigh the cost of the transfer fee.
+- Balance Transfer Fees: Some cards charge a fee for transferring balances, typically a percentage of the amount transferred.
+Ensure that the interest savings outweigh these fees.

-• The low interest rate applies only during the promotional period.
-Make sure you have a plan to pay off the balance before this period ends to avoid higher interest rates.
+- Promotional Period: The ‘low’ or 0% interest rate is usually temporary.
+Plan to pay off the transferred balance before the promotional period ends to avoid higher interest rates.

-• New purchases made on your balance transfer credit card may not benefit from the promotional interest rate.
-To maximise savings, focus on paying off your transferred balance before making additional purchases.
+- New Purchases: Purchases made on the new card may not benefit from the promotional rate.
+Focus on paying off the transferred balance before making additional purchases.

 Also Read: How Does a Fixed Deposit Credit Card Work?